KeeevinW/Student-Management-Website/README.md

 ### Maven

 This project uses Maven to manage dependencies, you can download it from [here](https://maven.apache.org/download.cgi).
-After tarring or unzipping your downloaded file (depends on what kind of archive you downloaded (.tar.gz or .zip), mine was .tar.gz), move it to a local directory by
+After tarring or unzipping your downloaded file (depends on what kind of archive you downloaded (.tar.gz or .zip), mine was .tar.gz), extract the file and move it to a local directory:
 ```bash
 mv apache-maven-3.9.8 ~/apache-maven
 ```
-Then navigate the directory to the conf file by
+Navigate to the configuration file:
 ```bash
 cd ./apache-maven/conf
 ```
-and type `ls` to see the file list.
-In the settings.xml file, add a repository mirror site inside the \<mirrors\> tag, I used the central mirror site
+Open the `settings.xml` file and add a repository mirror site inside the `\<mirrors\>` tag:
 ```xml
 <mirror>
   <id>central</id>